srs-sudeep/rayTracing/docs/docs/cpp-engine/scene.md

 # Scene

 The `Scene` class manages all objects, lights, and the camera.
-It contains the core ray tracing logic.
+It contains the core ray tracing logic including support for soft shadows.

 ## Definition